 For church voluntary aided schools and academies with a religious character, if you wish your application to be given priority on denominational grounds you must complete a Supplementary Information Form (SIF) and return it direct to the school.
 SIFs are available in Appendix 2 of this booklet and can be obtained from the schools concerned.
-SIFs must be returned to the church voluntary aided school or academy with a religious character by the national application deadline which is 15 January 2025.
+SIFs must be returned to the church voluntary aided school or academy with a religious character by the national application deadline which is 31 October 2024.

-If I live outside West Sussex, how do I apply for a West Sussex junior school?
+If I live outside West Sussex, how do I apply for a West Sussex school?

-Parents living in England outside of West Sussex can apply for a junior school in this county but must do so by applying via their own Local Authority.
-This is the Local Authority for the county or city in which you live (telephone numbers for neighbouring local authorities are at the back of this booklet).
+Parents living in England outside of West Sussex can apply for a school in this county but must do so by applying via their own Local Authority.
+This is the Local Authority for the county or city in which you live (telephone numbers for neighbouring Local Authorities are at the back of this booklet).
 You may wish to contact the Local Authority for your home to discuss the implications of listing a West Sussex school as a preference.
 Your home Local Authority will let us know about your application.
-Once decisions have been made we will inform your home Local Authority and they will notify you on 16 April 2025.
+Once decisions have been made we will inform your home Local Authority and they will notify you on 3 March 2025.
 The oversubscription criteria for all schools apply to all applicants, regardless of where they live.
-Applications for all through primary schools in West Sussex must be made direct to the Admission Authority for the school.